getstarted-spring/feignclient-unit-test/README.md

-# Feign Client - Integration Testing
+# Feign Client - Unit Testing

-Get Started with Spring
+Get started with Spring — Write a unit test for FeignClient using SpringBootTest with a fake RibbonClient and RestController